 It's a complicated case stemming from a gang war in 2003 in East Baltimore that left three people dead and four others wounded.
 The judges ruled that trial errors led to the overturning of the conviction and sentencing.

-You can read the judge's full opinion here and sort out the facts.
+.
 It's the second time these suspects have come before the Court of Appeals, which threw out there convictions in 2007 because of an improper juror note.
 Now, after having been convicted again, the alleged shooters have won a second round.

 The ruling, by J. Moylan, notes the complexities of the case, but also sums up violence in Baltimore in a most literary way:

 The May 28, 2003 crimes constituted a single skirmish in an ongoing turf war between two rival drug-selling organizations in Baltimore City.
 In the larger picture, which inevitably intrudes itself into the narrative of May 28, 2003, there are so many murderers, accomplices of murderers, hirers of murderers, murder victims, and intended murder victims, all of whom have both legal names and wildly unrelated street names, that it is impossible to follow the game without a well-annotated scorecard.

 If we appreciate from the opening scene that the appellant Clayton Colkley was a contract killer, the whole story will be a lot easier to follow.
 The accessory-before-the-fact who hired Colkley as a hit man was Eric Horsey.
 Horsey was the head of a major drug distributing operation in East Baltimore.
 The apparently smaller but rival drug organization was run by the brothers William and David Courts.Their operation distributed drugs from a geographic base centered on the intersection of Lafayette Avenue and Port Street, also in East Baltimore.
 It was the William and David Courts group that was the target of the May 28, 2003 shooting spree in the 1700 block of Port Street.